vpandey-om/mineapy/README.md

 ```
 # MiNEA Package Tutorials

 I have created three tutorials to demonstrate how to use the MiNEA package.
-These tutorials are available in both Jupyter notebook (`.ipynb`) format and Python script (`.py`) format for ease of use.
+These tutorials are available in both Jupyter notebook (`.ipynb`) format and Python script (`.py`) format for ease of use (see under notebooks folder).
 The tutorials guide users step-by-step through running MiNEA for different case studies.

 ### Available Tutorials: